KauzClay/docs-tap/supply-chain/known-issues.hbs.md

 ## Security

 - The Tekton `Pipelines` and `Tasks` are currently running in the Developer namespace where the `Workload` is.
-In future release, `SupplyChain` namespaces will run these resources for the `Component` unless its specifically chosen by the component author to run in the Developer namespace.
+In a future release, `SupplyChain` namespaces will run these resources for the `Component` unless its specifically chosen by the component author to run in the Developer namespace.
 There are use cases for components such as `source-git-provider` where a Developer can provide a secret to pull the source for their repository without the Platform Engineer being the bottleneck.

 ## Kubernetes Distribution Support

-- The Beta release of Tanzu Supply Chains does not include support for Openshift.
-However, this support is planned to be integrated into upcoming versions.
-Presently, attempting to individually install components for Tanzu Supply Chains and Managed Resource Controller, as well as installing the Authoring profile that comes with those components out of the box, results in failure due to the absence of this support.
+- The Beta release of Tanzu Supply Chains does not include support for Red Hat OpenShift.
+However, this support is planned for an upcoming velease.
+Attempting to individually install components for Tanzu Supply Chains and Managed Resource Controller, as well as installing the Authoring profile that comes with those components out of the box, results in failure due to the absence of this support.